Urosalpinx cinerea: Description

 The eggs of Urosalpinx cinerea are contained in small transparent membranous parchment-like vases, each of which is attached by an expanded foot to some solid substance, usually the under surface of an overhanging rock, a little above low-tide mark.
 Each female deposits from ten or twelve to more than a hundred of these vases, the process of laying occupying several weeks.
 The vases are generally attached in more or less regular rows, covering sometimes an area of three or four square inches.
 In shape and size they are like the egg-cases of Purpura, but without the slight reddish tinge of the latter.
-They are flattened verticall}y, and their edges are marked by keel-like ridges.
+They are flattened vertically, and their edges are marked by keel-like ridges.
 Owing to the lengthened period of oviposition, eggs and embryos in all stages of development are to be found in the various vases of a group, and the young escape from the firstlaid vases before the female has finished laying.
-Unlike the vases of Purpura each of which contains several hundred eggs, those of Urosalpinx contain only from six to twenty, ten or twelve being the usual number.
+Unlike the vases of Purpura, each of which contains several hundred eggs, those of Urosalpinx contain only from six to twenty, ten or twelve being the usual number.
 All of these normally undergo development, and give rise to embryos.
 Occasionally a partially segmented egg or more advanced embryo becomes abortive and breaks up into separate cells, each of which remains alive for some time, and often swims actively by the motion of its cilia.
 These cosmelae and the yolk of the aborted eggs are drawn into the digestive cavities of other embryos, but this method of furnishing the young with food is exceptional and accidental.